nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

    1. Download the jar file and copy into an empty folder

+   1. Run the command `java -jar pivot.jar` using the Command Line at the home folder.
-   1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+       Expected: Shows the GUI with a set of sample cases.
 The window size may not be optimum.

 1. Saving window preferences

    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-   1. Re-launch the app by double-clicking the jar file.<br>
+   1. Re-launch the app by running the command `java -jar pivot.jar` using the Command Line at the home folder to start the app.<br>
        Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_

-### Deleting a person
+### Deleting a Case

-1. Deleting a person while all persons are being shown
+1. Deleting a Case while all Cases are being shown

-   1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+    1. Prerequisites: List all cases using the `list case` command.
+Multiple cases in the list.

-   1. Test case: `delete 1`<br>
+    1. Test case: `delete case 1`<br>
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.
+     Expected: First case is deleted from the list.
+Details of the deleted case shown in the result display.

-   1. Test case: `delete 0`<br>
+    1. Test case: `delete case 0`<br>
-      Expected: No person is deleted.
-Error details shown in the status message.
-Status bar remains the same.
+     Expected: No case is deleted.
+Error details shown in the result display.
+List of cases remains the same.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+    1. Other incorrect delete commands to try: `delete case`, `delete case x`, `...` (where x is larger than the list size)<br>
      Expected: Similar to previous.

-1. _{ more test cases …​ }_
+### Archive

+1. Archiving a Case while all Cases are being shown

+	1. Prerequisites: List all cases using the `list case` command.
+Multiple cases in the list.

+    1. Test case: `archive case 1`<br>
+       Expected: First case is archived.
+Details of the archived case shown in the result display.
+Doing a `list archive` should show the archived case at the bottom of the list of archive cases.

+  	1. Test case: `archive case 0`<br>
+       Expected: No case is archived.
+Error details shown in the result display.
+List of cases remains the same.

+  	1. Other incorrect archive commands to try: `archive`, `archive case`, `archive case x` (where x is larger than the list size)<br>
+       Expected: Similar to previous.

+	1. Unarchive commands can be tested in a similar fashion, with the prerequisites: List all archived cases using the `list archive` command.
+Multiple archived cases in the list.

+### Undo
+1. Undoing a command

+    1. Prerequisites: No prior commands entered into the system.
+PIVOT starts with multiple cases in the list.

+    1. Test case: `undo`<br>
+         Expected: Nothing is undone.
+Error details shown in the result display.
+List of cases remains the same.

+        1. Test case: `add case t:Ang Murders`, `open case 1` then `undo`<br>
+         Expected: The added case is removed from the list.
+PIVOT returns back to the main page.
+The details of the undone command is shown in the result display.

+    1. Test case: `open case 1`, `edit title t:New Title` then `undo`<br>
+         Expected: The edited title is undone and the previous title of the case is displayed.
+PIVOT remains at the case page.
+The details of the undone command is shown in the result display.

+### Redo
+1. Redoing a command

+    1. Prerequisites: No prior commands entered into the system.
+PIVOT starts with multiple cases in the list.

+    1. Test case: `redo`<br>
+        Expected: Nothing is redone.
+Error details shown in the result display.
+List of cases remains the same.

+  	1. Test case: `add case t:Ang Murders`, `undo`, `redo` <br>
+  	    Expected: The added case is removed from the list.
+The details of the redone command is shown in the result display.

+    1. Test case: `add case t:Ang Murders`,`undo`, `add case t:Bishan Theft`, `redo` <br>
+        Expected: The command `add case t:Ang Murders` is not redone.
+Error details shown in the result display.
+List of cases remains the same as after the `add case t:Bishan Theft` command is executed.

+### Adding a document

+1. Adding a document in a case

+  1. Prerequisites: Open a case with `open case INDEX` using a valid INDEX.

+  1. Test case: `add doc n:NAME r:REFERENCE`<br>
+     Expected: The given NAME and REFERENCE is valid.
+New document added to the case and shown in the document list.

+  1. Test case: `add doc n:NAME r:REFERENCE`<br>
+     Expected: The given NAME or REFERENCE is invalid.
+Error details shown in the result display.
+New document is not added.

+### Opening a document

+1. Opening a document in a case with a document list

+  1. Prerequisites: Open a case with `open case INDEX` using a valid INDEX and list the documents with `list doc`.
+Multiple documents being shown.

+  1. Test case: `open doc 1`<br>
+     Expected: The reference of document 1 is valid.
+The document representing this file opens up in the Desktop.

+  1. Test case: `open doc 1`<br>
+     Expected: The reference of document 1 does not exist.
+The document representing this file does not open.Error details shown in the result display.

+  1. Test case: `open doc 0`<br>
+     Expected: No document is opened.
+Error details shown in the result display.

 ### Saving data

-1. Dealing with missing/corrupted data files
+1. Dealing with missing data files for documents

-   1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_

-1. _{ more test cases …​ }_
+    1. Prerequisites: PIVOT starts with multiple cases in the list and the file `abc.txt` in the `./references` folder.
+    1. Steps to simulate:
+        1. A user adds a valid document in PIVOT with reference `abc.txt` using `add doc n:document r:abc.txt` in an opened case.
+        1. The user manually deletes the file `abc.txt` in the `./references` folder.
+        1. The user tries to open the document using `open doc INDEX`.
+The given INDEX is the INDEX of the document in the document list.
+    1. Expected behavior:
+        1. There is no such file and the document is unable to be opened.
+Error details shown in the result display.

+2. Dealing with missing `data` folder which contains `pivot.json` data file.
+    1. Steps to simulate:
+        1. The user deletes the `data` folder and runs the command `java -jar pivot.jar` using the Command Line at the home folder where `pivot.jar` is located.
+    1. Behavior:
+        1. PIVOT creates the sample file `test1.txt` in the `./references` folder for the sample data.
+        1. The user executes a command `add case t:Ang Robbery`.
+        1. The `data` folder will appear in the root directory and contains the `pivot.json` file with existing sample data.